rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  3D printing resins are photopolymers; they react with light, especially UV.
 The process is exothermic and produces very high heat.

-·  If resin gets into your eyes or on your skin and is exposed to light, bad things will happen.

 ·  Ensure that you are wearing eye protection.
 You do not want to get resin into your eyes.

 ·  Ensure you are wearing chemical-resistant gloves, butyl, nitrile, or neoprene.
 Latex is not recommended unless only for short periods.